SaladTechnologies/salad-kitchen-docs/content/docs/rewards/redeeming-your-rewards/261-how-do-i-redeem-my-exitlag-rewards.md

 title: How Do I Redeem My ExitLag Rewards?
 ---

-# How Do I Redeem My ExitLag Rewards?

 Redeeming keys (aka coupons) is actually quite simple.
 ExitLag subscription keys are redeemed on ExitLag’s website.

 ## ExitLag Subscription Redemption